 Wonderful Beijing can be a real culture shock

-Chances are you will have to adapt to a different language, currency, cuisine and climate when heading to the Far East, but few things can really prepare you for a holiday in Beijing.
+Chances are you will have to adapt to a different language, currency, cuisine and climate when heading to the Far East, but few things can really prepare you for a vacation in Beijing.

 That's not to say that Beijing hasn't evolved - far from it.
 The futuristic stadia that were purpose-built for the 2008 Olympic Games are clear examples of an ambitious city that is more than capable of staging world class events.
 The ultra-impressive Beijing National Stadium was designed in the shape of a bird's nest and is widely regarded as one of the finest arenas in the world.